Dems who fumed at Nunes for jeopardizing ‘sources and methods’ now demand Mueller report in full

 “Congress requires the full and complete Special Counsel report, without redactions, as well as access to the underlying evidence,” Nadler said in a statement Monday.

-The Judiciary Committee cited “historical precedent” for the full release of the Mueller report—specifically Watergate, when a judge ordered a 55-page grand jury roadmap to be provided to the committee; and during the Ken Starr investigation of former President Bill Clinton, when a 455-page report, along with evidence including grand jury material was provided to the panel.
+The Judiciary Committee cited “historical precedent” for the full release of the Mueller report—specifically Watergate, when a judge ordered a 55-page grand jury roadmap to be provided to the committee; and during the Ken Starr investigation of former President Bill Clinton, when a 455-page report along with evidence including grand jury material was provided to the panel.

 JOHN BRENNAN, EX-CIA CHIEF, MEETS WITH REP. HOYER, DEMOCRATS TO DISCUSS 'NATIONAL SECURITY ISSUES,' IN WAKE OF MUELLER REPORT